Git-K3rnel/TryHackMe/Lian_Yu/README.md

 steghide extract -sf aa.jpg
 ```

-and provide the password you found in the previous image, by doing that you will get the `ss.zip` file , unzip it and there is 2 files
+and provide the password you found in the previous image, by doing that you will get the `ss.zip` file , unzip it and there is 2 files :

 `passwd.txt` and `shado` , open shado and there is a password in it

+## Gaining Shell

-i first tries to ssh into the machine with user vigilante and this password but it didn't work, so it took me a while to recheck my steps
+i first tried to ssh into the machine with user vigilante and this password but it didn't work, so it took me a while to recheck my steps.

 another connection to ftp and this time i navigated one directory back :